mead-ml/mead-baseline/python/xpctl/README.md

   metric(s), a sort metric. use --metric f1 --metric acc for multiple metrics. use one metric for the sort.
 Options:
-  --user TEXT    list of users (dpressel, root), [multiple]: --user a --user b --metric TEXT  list of metrics (prec, recall, f1, accuracy),[multiple]:
+  --user TEXT    list of users (test-user, root), [multiple]: --user a --user b --metric TEXT  list of metrics (prec, recall, f1, accuracy),[multiple]:
                  --metric f1 --metric acc
   --sort TEXT    specify one metric to sort the results